Overview

 Enable carbon capture, utilization and storage (CCUS)

-In order for Alberta to realize a clean hydrogen economy, CCUS needs to be in place to facilitate cost-effective, large-scale production.
+For Alberta to make a clean hydrogen economy a reality, CCUS needs to be in place to facilitate cost-effective, large-scale production.

-Although initial CCUS infrastructure is currently in place, the Government of Alberta is considering competitiveness and CCUS accessibility to various industries across the province.
+Initial CCUS infrastructure is currently in place, and the Government of Alberta continues to consider the competitiveness and CCUS accessibility to various industries across the province.

 -